-For proper system operation each indoor unit must have a unique address set from 0 to 63.
-When setting an address by remote controller the outdoor units, indoor units, and MDC must be powered on.
-If "FE" is displayed on the LED screen or display board this unit has no address.
-After setting all indoor units' addresses, turn off the power supply to all indoor units to clear errors.
+For proper system operation, each indoor unit must have a unique address set from 0 to 63.
+When setting an address by remote controller; the outdoor units, indoor units, and MDC must be powered on.
+If FE is displayed on the LED screen or display board, this unit has no address.
+After setting all indoor unit addresses, turn off the power supply to all indoor units to clear errors.

-Indoor units' addressing can be distributed automatically in the heat pump system.
-When dip switch "S6" on the outdoor units main PCB board is set to 00 (default set in factory) indoor unit's are set for auto-addressing.
-When powering on for the first time it takes 6 minutes or more to finish auto-addressing each indoor unit.
-The heat recovery system cannot accomplish this function at this time.
+Indoor unit addressing can be distributed automatically in the heat pump system.
+When dip switch S6 on the outdoor unit's main PCB board is set to 00 (default set in factory), indoor units are set for auto-addressing.
+When powering on for the first time, it takes six minutes or more to finish auto-addressing each indoor unit.
+It is not recommended to use the auto-addressing function with the heat recovery system.

-Wireless Remote Controller (40VM900001) (included with the outdoor unit) - Indoor unit addressing can be performed using the wireless remote controller.
-When using the wireless controller, the user must maintain a line of sight with the receiver on the indoor unit.
-See Fig. 22 for a description of the buttons on the wireless remote.
+Wireless Remote Controller (40VM900001) -

+Indoor unit addressing can be performed using wireless remote controller.
+When using wireless controller, user must maintain a line of sight with the receiver on indoor unit.
+See Fig. 24 for a description of the buttons on the wireless remote.

-Fig. 22 - Wireless Remote Controller (40VM900001)
+Fig. 24 -Wireless Remote Controller (40VM900001)

-Use a tool to press and hold the LOCK button for at least 10 seconds, then press 0 to activate.
-Click 0 or 1 to select an address and press 1 to send the setting.
+Use a tool to press and hold the LOCK button for at least ten seconds, and press 0 to activate.
+Click () or () to select an address and press $[\overset{FAN}{\textcircled{0}}]$ to send the setting.

-To display an indoor unit address, use a tool to press and hold the LOCK button for at least 10 seconds, and press \blacksquare to query the addresses.
+To display an indoor unit address, use a tool to press and hold the LOCK button for at least ten seconds, and press to query the addresses.

-Non-Programmable Controller
+Non-Programmable Controller -